-There was a brief conversation clarifying how the electronic polls were sent out last Friday, (August 19, 2022).
-The electronic poll was sent as an email and the email is requesting a "reply all" Yay or Nay to the selected nomination package.
+There was a brief conversation clarifying how the electronic polls were sent out last Friday in an email and that the email is requesting a "reply all" Yay or Nay to the selected nomination package was the electronic poll.
 The poll will close at the end of the month.
-Tom relayed to the committee that the rubric helped narrow down the selections and allowed the Outreach Committee to move forward quickly with their selections.

-b.
-Collections Review Committee (CRC) - David Breeckner
+Tom relayed to the board that the rubric helped narrow down the selections and allowed the Outreach Committee to move forward quickly with their selections b.
+Collections Review Committee (CRC) - David Breeckner a.
+Sosa-Carrillo House